-To start with, it includes the conventional “boy”, “girl”, “male”, “female”, “young man” and “young woman”.
+To start with, the list includes the conventional “boy”, “girl”, “male”, “female”, “young man” and “young woman”.
 The only difference between “boy” and “young man” is coming of age, which has nothing to do with gender.
 Hence they could have simply used any pair of the three, the other two pairs being superfluous.
 Instead, they multiplied them and ended up with six different options.

-“Tomboy”.
+Then there is “tomboy”.
 That is not a gender.
 That word has been used for a very long time to describe very active girls who enjoy boys’ hobbies and hang around boys, but that says nothing about one’s main lifestyle choices or gender.

-From here on, everything apart from intersex is basically repeated and reworded, with nothing truly distinct being added.
+From here on, everything apart from intersex is repeated and reworded, with nothing truly distinct being added.

 “Non-binary” – basically androgynous.